Qhax11/Shadow-Samurai-Showcase/README.md

 	}
 }
 ```
-#### **1.2 States**
+### **1.2 States**
+The entire philosophy of the custom AI system is built upon the isolation and encapsulation of behavior into distinct State objects.
+This approach dictates that the logic for deciding what to do and how to do it is entirely contained within the state instance itself, achieving complete decoupling from the central StateManager.
+Every action, from the most basic repositioning to the most complex counter-attack, is handled by a dedicated State.
+The Manager's only job is to direct control flow to the currently active State; the State, in turn, is responsible for executing its designated behavior and requesting the next necessary transition.

-##### **1.2.1 Base State**
+#### **1.2.1 Base State**

-All behavioral states inherit from the UStateBase class, a foundational C++ class that provides the common structure and lifecycle for every state.
-This design ensures that all states function consistently within the StateManager's framework.
+All concrete behavioral states inherit from the UStateBase class, the foundational C++ blueprint that provides the common structure and defines the critical lifecycle for every state.
+This design is paramount, ensuring that all behaviors, regardless of complexity, function consistently and predictably within the central framework.

-The class utilizes an FStateInitParams struct, which is passed to a state upon creation.
-This struct contains a consolidated list of key pointers—such as the Enemy, EnemyController, and BehaviorDecisionComponent—that the state will need to perform its logic.
-This approach prevents states from having to manually find and validate these references, ensuring a clean and reliable initialization.
+The reliable execution of State logic hinges on proper initialization.
+This is achieved through the FStateInitParams struct, which is passed to a state upon creation.
+This struct contains a consolidated and pre-validated list of key pointers—such as the Enemy, EnemyController, and BehaviorDecisionComponent—that the state will need to perform its logic.
+This singular initialization step is vital, as it prevents states from having to manually find and validate these references during runtime, guaranteeing a clean and immediate operational readiness.

-Key Virtual Functions:
+The core API for interaction and management is defined by a set of Key Virtual Functions that map directly to the AI's execution cycle:
 - OnEnter(): Executed immediately when the AI transitions into this state.
-This is where initialization logic, such as binding delegates or stopping movement, is handled.
+This is the activation point where crucial initialization logic is handled, such as binding delegates or halting prior movement.

-- OnTick(float DeltaTime): Called every frame while the AI is in this state.
-It's used for continuous checks and updates, such as monitoring distance to a target.
+- OnTick(float DeltaTime): This function serves as the State's primary update loop, called every frame while the AI is in this state.
+It is utilized for continuous checks and updates, primarily monitoring distance, time-sensitive events, or evaluating exit conditions.

-- OnExit(): Called just before the AI leaves this state.
-It's responsible for cleanup logic, like unbinding delegates or resetting variables.
+- OnExit(): Called just before the AI leaves the state.
+This function is solely responsible for the essential cleanup logic, ensuring that anything initiated in OnEnter() or during execution (like unbinding delegates or resetting temporary variables) is safely terminated.

-- EnterCondition(): A virtual function that allows a state to check if the conditions are right for it to be entered.
-This provides an additional layer of safety for state transitions.
+- EnterCondition() and ExitCondition(): These virtual functions provide an additional, powerful layer of self-governance.
+They allow the state itself to dynamically check if the tactical conditions are currently right for it to be safely entered or exited, providing a crucial safety net for complex state transitions.

-- ExitCondition(): A virtual function that allows a state to check if the conditions are right for it to be exited.

-In essence, UStateBase acts as the blueprint for all AI behaviors, defining the core API that the StateManager uses to interact with and manage all the different behavioral states.
+In essence, UStateBase is the contract for behavior, defining the rigorous API that the StateManager uses to interact with and manage all the different behavioral implementations.

-##### **1.2.2 Movement State**
+#### **1.2.2 Movement State**
 The UMovementState is one of the most dynamic states within the AI system.
 Its primary purpose is to manage the AI's movement, ensuring it gets into the optimal position to execute a pre-selected attack.
 It is highly reactive and continuously evaluates the tactical situation to find the most suitable movement chain.

 - OnEnter & Attack Selection: When the AI enters this state, it immediately calls SelectNewAttackAbility().
 This is a crucial initial step, as the chosen attack's range directly dictates which movement chain (StartMovementChain()) the AI needs to perform.